- 1 The President of India: Election, Powers & Duties

 - The President allocated the business among the ministers.

-- The money bills that are introduced in the Lok Sabha with prior permission of the President.
+- The money bills are introduced in the Lok Sabha with the prior permission of the President.
 (All Money bills are introduced in Lok Sabha)

-- Annual Financial Statement (Budget) is laid before the Lok Sabha with the prior permission of the President.
+- The annual Financial Statement (Budget) is laid before the Lok Sabha with the prior permission of the President.

 - President can make advances out of the Contingency Fund of India to meet any unforeseen expenditure.

-- The President constitutes the Finance Commission (Article 280) every 5 years.
+- The President constitutes the Finance Commission (Article 280) every 5 years to recommend the distribution of revenues between the Centre and the states.

 President is the Supreme commander of the armed forces.
 And is responsible for appointments of the Army Chief, the Navy Admiral and the Air Marshall.
 President can declare war and peace.
 (Subject to the approval of Parliament).